maksfaktor/usbip-web/replit.md

   - Added proper AJAX handling for device publication with visual feedback
   - Fixed SyntaxError in notification system and fetch requests
   - Publication button now shows loading spinner and success/error notifications
+  - Added comprehensive debugging and console logging for troubleshooting
+  - Enhanced server-side request logging with detailed headers and form data
 - **SQLAlchemy Compatibility Fix**: Updated code to work with SQLAlchemy 1.4.50 (Ubuntu system version)
   - Changed import from `DeclarativeBase` to `declarative_base` for compatibility
   - Fixed base class creation to use `declarative_base()` instead of class inheritance